 The new research, the first to document tau prions in CTE patients, made use of an experimental platform designed to test prion transmission in human cell cultures.
 As reported on November 28, 2016 in the online Early Edition of Proceedings of the National Academy of Sciences, misfolded tau from the brains of either AD or CTE patients propagated in these cell cultures and formed aggregates under identical conditions.

-More than 40 percent of retired NFL players tested with advanced scanning technology showed signs of traumatic brain injury, a much higher rate than in the general population, according to a new study.
+More than 40 percent of retired NFL players tested with advanced scanning technology showed signs of traumatic brain injury, a much higher rate than in the general population.

 Scientists have found that protein clumps associated with Alzheimer’s disease also are found in the brains of people who have had a head injury and are at risk of developing chronic traumatic encephalopathy (CTE).
 Although previous research has shown that these clumps, called amyloid plaques, are present shortly after a brain injury.
 This study shows the plaques are still present more than a decade after the injury.